William H. Hudnut III: Ministerial career

-U.S. Congress (1973–1975)
+United States Representative (1973–1975)

 Hudnut won the 1972 Republican primary for Indiana's 11th congressional district, defeating Dan Burton (who would years later win election to the House).
 Hudnut won the general election, unseating four-term Congressman Andrew Jacobs, Jr.

 Hudnut only served a single term (during the 93rd United States Congress), losing re-election to Jacobs in 1974.
 During his term in Congress, Hudnut sponsored seventeen bills that became law.
 He was critical of what he believed were high levels of federal spending and taxation, and received a "Watchdog of the Treasury" for his scrutiny towards this.
 He also received an award from the National Association of Mental Health in recognition of his support for mental health-related bills.

-Mayor of Indianapolis (1976–1992)
+Mayoralty (1976–1992)

 After leaving congress in 1975, Hudnut took a job as a professor at Indiana Central University and began campaigning for the Republican nomination for mayor of Indianapolis in that year's election.
 The incumbent mayor, fellow Republican Richard Lugar (who had been the architect of the Unigov legislation that merged the government structures of Indianapolis and Marion County years earlier) was retiring as mayor in order to run for U.S. Senate in 1976, making the 1975 mayoral election an open-race.
 Hudnut was nominated, and was elected in the general election against Democratic nominee Robert V. Welch.
-He landslide victories in 1979 (against Democratic nominee Paul Cantwell), 1983 (against Democratic nominee John J. Sullivan), and 1987 (against Democratic nominee J. Bradford Senden).
+He won landslide victories in 1979 (against Democratic nominee Paul Cantwell), 1983 (against Democratic nominee John J. Sullivan), and 1987 (against Democratic nominee J. Bradford Senden).

 Hudnut's stated goal upon taking office was to change the city from "India-NO-place" to "India-SHOW-place."
 His mayorship was defined by economic development in downtown Indianapolis, business, construction, and sports.
 His policies were entrepreneurial, and he hoped to attract economic development by taking risks with raising taxes and issuing bonds.
 He opposed deficit spending and kept the city's bond rating at AAA.
 He aimed for job growth, a widened tax base, and law and order.
 The city spent large amounts on tax incentives, infrastructure improvements, and development projects to attract business to the downtown area.
 Over the sixteen years as mayor, more than 30 major building projects took place downtown, including renovations and expansions to Monument Circle, Indianapolis Union Station, the Indiana University School of Medicine, and the Indiana Convention Center.
 Many office buildings were constructed, and companies such as Eli Lilly and American United Life committed to staying in Indianapolis.